Anirudh Devgan: Cadence Design Systems

 In 2012, Devgan joined Cadence Design Systems, a software development company based in San Jose, California that focuses on tools to aid in chip design.
 Holding a number of senior leadership roles, he initially served as executive vice president and general manager of the company's Digital & Signoff Group and System Verification Group.

 He was named Cadence president in November 2017.
 The role gave him oversight of Cadence’s EDA products, as well as corporate strategy, marketing and business development.
 Devgan joined the Cadence board of directors in August 2021, and in December 2021 he was promoted to CEO.
 He succeeded Lip-Bu Tan.
 Devgan had established Cadence's Intelligent System Design strategy by 2022, focusing on incorporating artificial intelligence and machine learning into the company's products and software platforms.
 Under Devgan, in 2022 the Cadence Giving Foundation donated $3.7 million to various initiatives, and the following year, Cadence invested $50 million in a racial equity fund managed by the Royal Bank of Canada and Global Asset Management.

 By 2023, Devgan had been quoted by publications such as The New York Times on matters relating to software and chip manufacturing.
 Interviewed for CNBC's Closing Bell about Cadence's financials in February 2023, Devgan asserted that almost any chip designed in the world was done so with Cadence software.
 He appeared again on CNBC in May 2023 on Mad Money with Jim Cramer, again to discuss the semiconductor industry and Cadence.
 In September 2023, he was quoted by Bloomberg stating the US should invest more in semiconductor packaging to ensure it was leading in areas such as artificial intelligence.
-In 2023, he was ranked the fifth highest-paid CEO of Indian nationality, and in 2024, he was ranked the 172nd highest paid CEO in the United States.
+In 2023, he was ranked the fifth highest-paid CEO of Indian nationality.
 He was a speaker at the J.P.
 Morgan Global Technology Media and Communications Conference in May 2024.